gramineproject/gramine/CHARTER.rst

 2. Technical Steering Committee
 -------------------------------

-a.
-The Technical Steering Committee (the "TSC") will be responsible for all technical oversight of the open source Project.
+1. The Technical Steering Committee (the "TSC") will be responsible for all technical oversight of the open source Project.

-b.
-The TSC voting members are initially the Project’s Committers.
+2. The TSC voting members are initially the Project’s Committers.
 At the inception of the project, the Committers of the Project will be as set forth within the "CONTRIBUTING" file within the Project’s code repository.
 The TSC may choose an alternative approach for determining the voting members of the